MSA Nurse Specialists

 Because MSA is not common, some health professionals may meet somebody with MSA only once or twice in their whole career.
-A vital part of the Trust’s information and support service is, therefore, its nursing service provided by our three MSA specialist nurses: Katie Rigg, Samantha Pavey and Jill Lyons.
+A vital part of the Trust’s information and support service is, therefore, its nursing service provided by our three MSA Nurse Specialists: Katie Rigg, Samantha Pavey and Jill Lyons.

 Together they support people affected by MSA across the UK and Ireland, dividing responsibility loosely around three regions.

 Samantha Pavey (East of England)